If you enjoy reading, critical thinking and problem solving you'll find the degree extremely rewarding and challenging.

-Reasons for choosing Bachelor of Commerce/Bachelor of Laws: I went straight from Year 12 into studying a Bachelor of Biomedical Science and ended up dropping out after one semester.
+I went straight from Year 12 into studying a Bachelor of Biomedical Science and ended up dropping out after one semester.
 After that I took a year and a half off study and just worked a bit.
-I still wasn't sure what I wanted to study but I felt that a Bachelor of Law would be a great degree to have, one which would open up a lot of doors, even if I didn't end up practicing.
+I still wasn't sure what I wanted to study but I felt that a Bachelor of Laws would be a great degree to have, one which would open up a lot of doors, even if I didn't end up practicing.
 The decision to add a Bachelor of Commerce made sense; it was only an extra year and just gives me even more career options.

-Highlight of studying Law: I was fortunate enough to go on exchange in 2014 to Amsterdam.
+I was fortunate enough to go on exchange in 2014 to Amsterdam.
 Exchange was something I've always wanted to do and it was an amazing experience.
-The university side of things was interesting, being able to discover all the differences between educations in Europe compared to home.
+The university side of things was interesting, being able to discover all the differences between education in Europe compared to home.
 Living in another country by myself was a massive challenge, but meeting so many new friends and having a lot of fun was invaluable.

-How I strike a balance of study, life and work: I play a lot of sport which means I'm training most days, as well as having a couple of part time jobs, so it is hard to juggle everything at times.
+I play a lot of sport which means I'm training most days, as well as having a couple of part time jobs, so it is hard to juggle everything at times.
 It's a bit of a balancing act but the main thing is just being organised.
-You've just got to prioritize and stick to the plan basically.
+You've just got to prioritise and stick to the plan basically.

 Short url: http://www.acu.edu.au/784228